The World for Sale - Sait Faik Abasıyanık

 - "Get this filled quickly.
 If you give him one every half hour, he'll calm down."

 The doctor scrambled down the stairs, leaving so quickly that Emin Efendi didn't even have the time to grab a bill from his aunt and pay him.
 The pharmacist filled the prescription for 40 cents.
 With the leftover change, Emin bought a bottle of cognac.
 He polished it off as he walked.
 He wasn't used to drinking at all, and his head felt as if it had been reunited with the world it always longed for.
-Everything came to him as in a tepid, rainy nostalgia.
+Everything came to him as if shrouded in a tepid, rainy nostalgia.
 Shadows, street lamps, people, the sea and the ferries were all suspended motionlessly in an oily substance, awaiting orders.

 The child was still alive come morning, but his face bore the mask of someone setting off for a new destination.
 "We can't be going there with the same ruinous, gorgeous face, now can we?"
 Emin said.
 He'd said it in a manner so typical of himself.
 What had become of those days when, on his way back from work, he'd find him waiting, those days when his heart started racing as soon as he'd caught a glimpse of his father's shadow?
 What had happened to the air that purified him, reaching his insides?
 That clean, loving air that had surrounded this child, sweeping these rainy Istanbul days away to a far off green field, or even to snow-covered, pine-spotted mountains?
 It was as if that had been a different child altogether.
 Rather, the child lying here dying was the different one.